homicide-crime-scene-tape-990x358

 Stevenson University

-Stevenson University’s online’s master of science in forensic investigation program prepares students for effectively conducting interviews and collecting physical evidence to synthesize the results into reports and court testimony.
-This degree will equip students with the knowledge and skills for analyzing and evaluating testimonial evidence and documentary vital to criminal trials and investigations.
+Stevenson University’s online master of science in forensic investigation program prepares students to effectively conduct interviews and collect physical evidence to synthesize the results into reports and court testimony.
+This degree will equip students with the knowledge and skills for analyzing and evaluating testimonial evidence and documentary evidence vital to criminal trials and investigations.

 As part of the program, students will delve into topics such as litigation theory and practice; investigative techniques or physical evidence; criminology; forensic information technology; fraud investigation and analysis; and white-collar crime.